 The Master of Arts in Pastoral Studies Program prepares men and women for a specialized field of church ministry through a program of study comprising 60 units in biblical, theological, and ministerial studies.
-An important feature of the program is its intentional integration of academic and experiential components; students must engage in some form of supervised ministry during their degree program.
-Students concentrate in one area of ministry: church leadership and development, urban studies, worship leadership, or youth ministry.
+An important feature of the program includes an intentional integration of academic and experiential components: students must engage in some form of supervised ministry during their degree program.
+Students concentrate in one area of ministry: church leadership and development, intercultural studies, urban studies, worship leadership, or youth ministry.

-University graduate admission and program acceptance requirements must be met before an application is complete.
-(See the "Graduate Admission to the University" section of this catalog.)
 A limited number of applicants who do not have baccalaureate degrees but have extensive ministerial experience may be considered for admission.
 For a description of the standards governing this exception, please contact the dean of C.P.
 Haggard Graduate School of Theology.
 Students admitted under this exception must obtain a B or better in their first 12 units of coursework.